pleuempor/FinalMLProject_Ajrizple/README.md

 For the final validation, the test dataset, which was not seen by the model during training, was used to assess its performance.
 This provides an unbiased evaluation of the model's ability to generalize to new, unseen data.
 The results of the final validation with the test dataset are as follows:
 - Accuracy:  The model achieved an accuracy of 96.00% on the test set.
 This high accuracy indicates that the model can reliably classify images of big cats into their respective species.
 - Classification Report: A detailed classification report was generated, which includes precision, recall, and F1-score for each class.
 These metrics provide insights into the model's performance for each individual species, highlighting its strengths and areas for improvement.
-|

-- Confusion Matrix:  A normalized confusion matrix was created to visualize the model's performance across all classes.
-The confusion matrix helps identify which species are being correctly classified and which ones are causing confusion for the model.
-- Within the Confusion Matrix there have been only 2 values les### Classification Report

 The classification report provides detailed performance metrics for each species in the test dataset.
+In the report below it can be seen, that the precision shows a high number from 0.83 up to 1.00 for the validation images.

 | Species            | Precision | Recall | F1-Score | Support |
 |--------------------|-----------|--------|----------|---------|